php-http/documentation/integrations/symfony-bundle.rst

 Usage for Reusable Bundles
 ``````````````````````````

-Rather than code against specific HTTP clients, you want to use the HTTPlug ``Client`` interface.
-To avoid building your own infrastructure to define services for the client, simply ``require: php-http/httplug-bundle`` in your bundles ``composer.json``.
-You SHOULD provide a configuration option to specify the which HTTP client service to use for each of your services.
-This option should default to ``httplug.client``.
-This way, the default case needs no additional configuration for your users, but they have the option of using specific clients with each of your services.
+Rather than code against specific HTTP clients, you want to use the HTTPlug
+``Client`` interface.
+To avoid building your own infrastructure to define
+services for the client, simply ``require: php-http/httplug-bundle`` in your
+bundles ``composer.json``.
+You SHOULD provide a configuration option to specify
+which HTTP client service to use for each of your services.
+This option should
+default to ``httplug.client``.
+This way, the default case needs no additional
+configuration for your users, but they have the option of using specific
+clients with each of your services.

-The only steps they need is ``require`` one of the adapter implementations in their projects ``composer.json`` and instantiating the ``HttplugBundle`` in their kernel.
+The only steps they need is ``require`` one of the adapter implementations in
+their projects ``composer.json`` and instantiating the ``HttplugBundle`` in
+their kernel.

 .. |clearfloat|  raw:: html